-In 1932, Margaret Morgan Lawrence became the only African American student at Cornell's College of Arts and Sciences.
-Challenging the double discrimination of racism and sexism that she faced as she launched her career in medicine, Dr. Lawrence has gone on to have a distinguished career of breakthroughs and successes.
+In 1932, Margaret Morgan Lawrence became the only African-American student at Cornell's College of Arts and Sciences.
+Challenging the double discrimination of racism and sexism that she faced as she launched her career in medicine, Dr. Lawrence went on to have a distinguished career of breakthroughs and successes.
 She was the first practicing child psychiatrist in Rockland County and co-founded the Rockland County Center for Mental Health in New York, and in 1975, she was named the first recipient of the county's J. R. Bernstein Mental Health Award.

 Margaret Morgan Lawrence was born in New York City in 1914.
 She grew up in Mississippi, and returned to New York to attend high school.
 As a child, she knew that her parents, an Episcopal priest and an elementary school teacher, were devastated when her only brother died two years before she was born.
 She grew up hoping that if she were a doctor she could save children like him.

 Margaret Lawrence was denied admission to Cornell Medical School although she had just graduated from Cornell College with outstanding grades.
 The dean explained that twenty-five years earlier they had admitted a black student, but that the student had died from tuberculosis before graduating.
 When she later applied for an internship at Babies Hospital, she was rejected because the doctor's residence was for men only and the nursing residence refused to give her accommodation because of her race.